 Hot Water System Upgrades

-Since that time there has been a move to mains pressure storage heaters in new construction though you can still buy low pressure units.
+Since that time there has been a move to mains pressure storage heaters in new construction, although you can still buy low pressure units.

 1. A vent pipe coming off the cylinder going through the roof

-2. large pressure reducing valve on the water supply into the cylinder or there will be a header tank in the ceiling space controlling the pressure
+2. A large pressure reducing valve on the water supply into the cylinder or a header tank in the ceiling space controlling the pressure

 These systems are very simple and have very few valves and controls making them less susceptible to problems.